Rajkr76/Ganga-Bhumi-Club/README.md

 This website is hosted by [ https://www.infinityfree.com/ ].

-I have made this login page website with the html , php and database managing by MYSQL software.
+I have made this login page website using the html , php and database managing by MYSQL software.